anewgard41/Fullstack-Portfolio-Anders-Newgard/README.md

 ## Questions

 If you have any questions, please feel free to reach out to me at anewgard41@gmail.com.
-You can also check out my GitHub profile.
+The contact form on my website sends emails there as well.
+You can also check out my [GitHub profile](https://github.com/anewgard41) if you'd like to see some of my other work.

-Thanks for checking out my portfolio.
+Thanks for taking the time to check out my portfolio.
 Cheers!